Abi Summers

 This year, I didn’t take any holiday during the July or August because I wanted to say in Paris for the Olympics and Paralympic games - this was really a once in a lifetime opportunity for me.
 I don’t follow any sport enough to travel for them, and for at least the next eight years, they’re not going to be in Europe which would make getting there a lot more expensive.

 So, at the end of September, I took 10 days off with my parter and we went to the south of France.
 We decided to stay in Saint-Paul-Trois-Châteaux because it was easy to get to - we too the train to Valence and then cycled along the ViaRhôna.
-It’s also close to Bollène, where my parter had registered to do a 300km BRM.
+But the main reason was because it’s close to Bollène, where my parter had registered to do a 300km BRM.

 Saint-Paul-Trois-Châteaux